-Read about the planned six EU MODEX, the objectives and the background of these civil protection exercises to strengthen the European emergency response capacities for international deployments in disaster affected areas.
+Read about EU MODEX, the objectives and the background of these civil protection exercises to strengthen the European emergency response capacities for international deployments in disaster affected areas.

-In 2019 and 2020 six full-scale exercises for Urban Search and Rescue (USAR) modules, Emergency Medical Teams (EMT) other Response Capacities will be conducted throughout Europe to train their preparedness for deployments in disaster affected areas.
+In 2019 and 2020 six full-scale exercises for Urban Search and Rescue (USAR) modules, Emergency Medical Teams (EMT) other Response Capacities were planned throughout Europe to train their preparedness for deployments in disaster affected areas.